antter/sketchyFace/README.md

 This will save .mat files in a mat_output directory, and HED edge photos (first level of sketch) in a hed_output directory.

-If you wish to obtain simpler sketch images, change directories to /matlab_process, and run Postprocessing.m For instructions on Postprocessing.m requirements consult https://github.com/phillipi/pix2pix/blob/master/scripts/edges/PostprocessHED.m.
+If you wish to obtain simpler sketch images, change directories to /matlab_process, and run Postprocessing.m.

+For instructions on Postprocessing.m requirements consult https://github.com/phillipi/pix2pix/blob/master/scripts/edges/PostprocessHED.m.
 Piotr's image toolbox must be installed.
 To see how to work this in colab consult guide.ipynb

 A snippet looks like: